gdouzwt/blog/_posts/2019-10-07-ets-foundation-test-review.md

       > `boolean equals(Object o)` is a method in `java.lang.Object.` It is not an operator.

 17. Which of these statements are true?

+    - [ ] All classes must explicitly define a constructor

+      > A default no args one will be provided if not defined any.

+    - [x] A constructor can be declared private.

+      > **This feature is used for implementing Singleton Classes.** 单例模式，要可以手写。

+    - [ ] A constructor can declare a return value.

+    - [ ] A constructor must initialize all the member variables of a class.

+      > All non-final instance variables get default values if not explicitly initialized.

+    - [x] A constructor can access the non-static members of a class.

+      > A constructor is non-static, and so it can access directly both the static and non-static members of the class.

+    Constructors need not initialize **all** the member variables of the class.
+A non-final member(i.e. an instance) variable will be assigned a default value if not explicitly initialized.

+18. Which of these statements are true?
+(You had to select 2 option(s)) **(Working with Inheritance)**

+    - [ ] A `super(<appropriate list of arguments>)` or `this(<appropriate list of arguments>)` call must always be provided explicitly as the first statement in the body of the constructor.

+      > `super();` is automatically added if the sub class constructor doesn't call any of the super class's constructors.

+    - [x] If a subclass does not have any declared constructors, the implicit default constructor of the subclass will have a call to `super()`.

+    - [ ] If neither `super()` or `this()` id declared as the first statement of the body of a constructor, then `this()` will implicitly be inserted as the first statement.

+      > `super()` is added and not `this()`

+    - [ ] `super(<appropriate list of arguments>)` can only be called in the first line of the constructor but `this(<appropriate list of arguments>)` can be called from anywhere.

+    - [x] You can either call `super(<appropriate list of arguments>)` or `this(<appropriate list of arguments>)` but not both from a constructor.

+    Note that calling `super();` will not always work because if the super class has defined a constructor with arguments and has not defined a no args constructor then no args constructor will not be provided by the compiler.
+It is provided only to the class that does not define ANY constructor explicitly.

+19. Which of these combinations of switch expression types and case label value types are legal within a switch statement?
+(You had to select 1 option(s)) **(Using Operators and Decision Constructs)**

+    - [x] switch expression of type int and case label value of type char.

+      > Note that the following is invalid though because a char cannot be assigned to an Integer.
+      >
+      > `Integer x = 1;   // int x = 1; is valid.`
+      >
+      > `switch(x) {`
+      >
+      > ​	`case 'a' : System.out.println("a");`
+      >
+      > `}`

+    - [ ] switch expression of type float and case label value of type int.

+    - [ ] switch expression of type byte and case label value of type float.

+    - [ ] switch expression of type char and case label value of type byte.

+      > This will not work in all cases because a byte may have negative values which cannot be assigned to a char.
+For example, `char ch = -1;` does not compile.
+Therefore, the following does not compile either:
+      >
+      > char ch = 'x';
+      >
+      > switch (ch) {
+      >
+      > ​	case -1 : System.out.println("-1"); break; // This will not compile: "**possible loss of precision**"
+      >
+      > ​	default:  System.out.println("default");
+      >
+      > }

+    - [ ] switch expression of type boolean and case label value of type boolean.

+    You should remember the following rules for a switch statement:

+    1. Only `String`, `byte`, `char`, `short`, `int`, and `enum` values can be used as types of a switch variable.
+(String is allowed since Java 7.)
+Wrapper classes `Byte`, `Character`, `Short`, and `Integer` are allowed as well.
+    2. The case constants must be assignable to the switch variable.
+For example, if your switch variable is of class String, your case labels must use Strings as well.
+    3. The switch variable must be big enough to hold all the case constants.
+For example, if the switch variable is of type char, then none of the case constants can be greater than 65535 because a char's range is from 0 to 65535.
+Similarly, the following will not compile because 300 cannot be assigned to 'by', which can only hold values from -128 to 127. byte by = 10;
+    switch(by){
+        case 200 :  //some code;
+        case 300 :  //some code;
+    }
+    4. All case labels should be **COMPILE TIME CONSTANTS**.
+    5. No two of the case constant expressions associated with a switch statement may have the same value.
+    6. At most one default label may be associated with the same switch statement.

+20. Consider the following code:

+    ```java
+    public class Conversion {
+    	public static void main(String[] args) {
+    		int i = 1234567890;
+    		float f = i;
+    		System.out.println( i - (int)f);
+    	}
+    }
+    ```

+    What will it print when run?

+    - [ ] It will print 0.
+    - [x] It will not print 0.
+    - [ ] It will not compile.
+    - [ ] It will throw an exception at runtime.
+    - [ ] None of the above.

+    Actually it prints -46.
+This is because the information was lost during the conversion from type int to type float as values of type float are not precise to nine significant digits.
+    Note: **You are not required to know the number of significant digits that can be stored by a float for the exam.
+However, it is good to know about loss of precision while using float and double.**

+21. Which of the following statements are true?
+(You had to select 2 option(s))

+    - [ ] private keyword can never be applied to a class.

+      > private, protected and public can be applied to nested class.
+      >
+      > Although not too important for the exam, you should still know the following terminology: A top level class is a class that is not a nested class.
+A nested class is any class whose declaration occurs within the body of another class or interface.

+    - [x] synchronized keyword can never be applied to a class.

+    - [ ] synchronized keyword may be applied to a non-primitive variable.

+      > It can only be applied to a method or a block.

+    - [ ] final keyword can never be applied to a class.

+      > It can be applied to class, variable and methods.

+    - [x] A final variable can be hidden in a subclass.

+      > If the class declares a field with a certain name, then the declaration of that field is said to hide any and all accessible declarations of fields with the same name in superclasses, and superinterfaces of the class.
+      > For example,
+      > class Base{
+      >    int i=10;
+      > }
+      > class Sub extends Base{
+      >   int i=20; //This i hides Base's i.
+      > }
+      > ...
+      > Sub s = new Sub();
+      > int k = s.i; //assigns 20 to k.
+      >
+      > k = ((Base)s).i;//assigns 10 to k.
+The cast is used to show the Base's i.
+      >
+      > Base b = new Sub();
+      > k = b.i;//assigns 10 to k because which field is accessed depends on the class of the variable and not on the class of the actual object.
+Same rule applies to static methods but the opposite is true for instance methods.

+    final keyword when applied to a class means the class cannot be subclassed, when applied to a method means the method cannot be overridden (it can be overloaded though) and when applied to a variable means that the variable is a constant.

+22.

 #### 读 API 文档